Breword/tmux/Advanced-Use.md

 `none`|No action is triggered in the session `current`|An alert is triggered for a bell, activity or silence in the current window but not other windows `other`|An alert is triggered for a bell, activity or silence in any window except the current window

-There are a couple of commands and key bindings associated with alerts:

-- The `-C` flag to `kill-session` clear all alerts in a session.

-- The `C-b M-n` and `C-b M-p` key bindings move to the next or previous window with an alert, using the `-a` flag to the `next-window` and `previous-window` commands.

 #### Working directories